cleavr/cleaverdocs/content/documentation/web-app-settings.md

 Enable **Push to Deploy** if you'd like to have your web app automatically deploy when changes are committed to the repo / branch.

 <base-alert>
 To enable push to deploy, you must be an admin on the repository.
 Per Github: Only members with owner privileges for an organization or admin privileges for a repository can manage webhooks for an organization.
+If you get a permission error when enabling push-to-deploy, check your VC account and check to see if you've reach a maximum of allowed webhooks.
+For example, GitHub allows 20 webhooks per repository.
 </base-alert>

 ### Monorepo